 What is the difference between grid-tied and off-grid?

 The difference between a grid-tied system and an off-grid system is the fact that a grid-tied system is still able to utilize the same service you currently receive.
 This is great news for most people who can still enjoy the same reliability of the grid and have a virtually zero maintenance system.
 The greatest benefit is that no batteries are needed, leading to a much lower cost and reaching grid parity.
 The benefit of off-grid is that you will be completely self-sufficient.
 However, this comes with much more maintenance and a much higher cost.
+Click to learn more about grid-tied virus off-grid systems.

 Is solar right for my property?

 90% of homes in the United States would be considered “solar eligible.”
 What this means is that more than likely a solar array could be installed on your property to offset the majority of your electric usage.
 Give us a call or email today and we will give you a free solar consultation.
+Click to learn more about properties that work with solar.

 How will my solar investment impact the environment?

 Installing an average residential solar array is the equivalent of planting 88 trees a year.
 This means that you will offset thousands of pounds of CO2 emissions and are taking an active role in reducing the effects of climate change.
 There is no better way to invest in the future of your local communities and the world than to invest in solar for your home.
+Click to learn more about how solar impacts the environment.

 How much does a solar panel system cost?

 Every house is very different and each house uses a different amount of energy at a varying per kilowatt-hour price.
 Each estimate that we create is custom for your property and is 100% free.
 We offer no-haggle pricing and educated professionals to answer your questions.
 Give us a call today to set up a consultation.
+Click to learn more about the cost of solar.

 What incentives are currently available for solar installations?